Cloudy-3° / 9° CDetails & further outlook

 The region is renowned for its exciting sporting history: athletes competed for victory in the Nordic disciplines in the Winter Olympics of 1964 and 1976.
 The Olympic flame last burned here during the Winter Youth Olympics in 2012.
 Apart from the Olympic games, other famous international sporting events have been attracted by the ideal cross-country ski facilities and the long experience in ski jumping and the combination events.
 Seefeld has been the host for the World Cup Nordic Combined Triple since 2014.
-One exception will be the year 2019, when the region will host the FIS Nordic Ski World Championships.
-Seefeld also placed host to this important sporting spectacular in 1985.
+One exception was the year 2019, when the region hosted the FIS Nordic Ski World Championships (for the second time after 1985).

 The Olympiaregion Seefeld offers events the whole year round where guests and participants can discover and experience the variety on hand in the region.
 Cross-country ski enthusiasts meet up every year for the famous Euroloppet Ganghoferlauf in Leutasch – the oldest cross-country ski marathon in the Tyrol.
 It is equally athletic in the summer months, when visitors gather for the Karwendelmarsch – a 52km hike through the idyllic Naturpark Karwendel.
 Concerts by (inter-)national stars from the rock, pop and folk-rock scene provide the musical highlights, with fans dancing and singing to their hits.
 Other regional events also feature music: Seefeld’s restauranteurs offer their home-made specialities at the Strudel Festival to the background of music from local bands and choirs – a delightful combination of Tyrolean traditions.
-These are also on display at the Handicrafts Festival, where experts from the region and over the border in Bavaria show off their skills.
-In keeping with the theme “Traditional Handicrafts from the Tyrol”, visitors can experience rarely-seen traditional skills in a live setting.
-A little bit more modern, but still on the artistic side, is the lifestyle event White Night, when the whole pedestrian area turns itself into a fashion runway.
-The dress code is clear: wear white.
 The Olympiaregion Seefeld offers a varied programme featuring cultural events, sporting highlights and tasty treats both for spectators and participants and a calendar which is as individual and authentic as the region where the events are held.

 THE REGION IN SUMMER

 As the snow starts to melt in the springtime, the ski season transforms seamlessly into the summer months.
 At an altitude of 1200m, the region changes into a green natural landscape, a paradise that is begging to be explored.
-The villages on the plateau offer a varied weekly programme from May to October under the slogan “Discover the Olympiaregion Seefeld – nature is waiting for YOU!”.
+The villages on the plateau offer a varied weekly programme from May to October under the slogan “Discover the Olympiaregion Seefeld”.
 Whether the visitor prefers two legs or two wheels, there are hundreds of kilometres of walking trails, sport routes laid out for jogging and Nordic walking and an extensive bike, e-bike and mountain bike trail network.
 Visitors can head off into the natural surroundings and replenish their energy and love for life.

 Dive deep into the unique natural surroundings on a hike